zeroasiccorp/wildebeest/README.md

-# yosys-syn
+# wildebeest

-The `yosys-syn` project is an open source synthesis plugin for [Yosys](https://github.com/YosysHQ/yosys) with support for the [Zero ASIC Platypus FPGAs](https://www.zeroasic.com/platypus).
+The `wildebeest` project is an open source synthesis plugin for [Yosys](https://github.com/YosysHQ/yosys) with support for the [Zero ASIC Platypus FPGAs](https://www.zeroasic.com/platypus).
 The plugin also includes experimental configuration support that enables synthesis for hardware targets beyond the Platypus FPGAs.

-The `yosys-syn` synthesis recipes represent a significant improvement over existing open source synthesis tools and even compares favorably with state-of-the-art commercial proprietary FPGA tools.
+The `wildebeest` synthesis recipes represent a significant improvement over existing open source synthesis tools and even compares favorably with state-of-the-art commercial proprietary FPGA tools.
 The tables below illustrate the synthesis results for various architectures for the [picorv32 CPU](https://raw.githubusercontent.com/zeroasiccorp/logikbench/refs/heads/main/logikbench/blocks/picorv32/rtl/picorv32.v).
 For a complete set of RTL benchmarks, see the [LogikBench project](https://github.com/zeroasiccorp/logikbench).

 ## LUT4 Architectures